pudly/schmopera-hugo/content/articles/5-opera-crossovers-were-dying-to-see.md

 ---
-title: 5 opera crossovers we're dying to see
+title: "5 opera crossovers we&#039;re dying to see"
 ---

 ## Violetta and Mimì